 Few things which can be outsourced –

-Social media gives you maximum returns in low budget.
-Channels such as YouTube, Facebook, Twitter, Snapchat etc. have the capacity to give you returns within hours.
+Social media gives you maximum returns in a low budget.
+Channels such as YouTube, Facebook, Twitter, Snapchat, etc. have the capacity to give you returns within hours.

 Content marketing has the potential to make it viral.
 In short, marketing can make or break your goodwill or let it grow.
 Keeping a constant eye on social media will help you survive, as to stay in the storm is part of scalability.